AceCentre/morse-learn/README.md

 See the [API Service README](api-service/README.md) for setup and deployment instructions.

-### Database Migration

-The application has been migrated from Netlify Functions to a dedicated API service on DigitalOcean.
-See the [Migration Guide](api-service/MIGRATION.md) for details on the database migration process.

 ## Contributors
 Originally made by Tania Finlayson and [Use All Five](https://useallfive.com) with friends at the Google Creative Lab in collaboration.
 This fork was made by the [Ace Centre](https://acecentre.org.uk).
 [Matthew Wade](https://www.matthewwade.net), Actor & Voice over artist, Kindly created the "soundsalike" sounds.